-As a chiropractic low back pain doctor near Farmington, MI, I’ve dealt with almost every kind of complaint from patients with lower back pain.
+As a chiropractor for lower back pain relief in Farmington, MI, I’ve dealt with almost every kind of complaint from patients with lower back pain.
 What I’ve noticed is that it becomes more and more regular as a person grows older.
 To put it in perspective, half of the people aged 60 are those most commonly affected by this condition.

 This raises a frequently-asked question: how does back pain occur?
-To explain it further, we’ll delve deeper into the types of back pain, the structure of the spinal column, and a form of natural relief to alleviate lower back pain.
+To explain it further, we’ll delve deeper into the types of back pain, the structure of the spinal column, and a form of lower back pain relief to alleviate the symptoms for a long time.

 This article should help you understand lower back pain better, especially if you or a loved one is dealing with it.
-After reading this, you should be more informed about it and how you can find natural relief through upper cervical chiropractic care.
+After reading this, you should be more informed about it and how you can find natural lower back pain relief through upper cervical chiropractic care.

 The bones that make up the spinal column are called the vertebrae.
 A thin cartilage covers and cushions these bones with shock-absorbing discs made from a jelly-like tissue.
 Ligaments and muscles hold these discs and the vertebrae in place while giving them the flexibility to move.

 Two erector spinal muscles run along the vertebrae, and several short paraspinal muscles also support the spine and back These muscles are responsible for providing stability to the spine, with the support of the abdominal muscles and other muscles.

 Inside the spinal column is the spinal cord, which consists of various nerves that branch out to all areas of the body.
 A spinal nerve root is the part of the nerve that’s closest to the spinal cord.
 And because of this positioning, spinal nerve roots are squeezable and compressible during injury, and this is something that can lead to back pain.